Heber Honestman

 Heber could read- he owned a book which is now part of the Vintage Book Collection at the Field Memorial Library in Conway, Massachusetts.
 In 1763, he was one of the first 15 members to join the First Congregational Church in Huntstown.

-Heber Honestman died on March 6, 1768, and is buried in an unmarked grave in the Baptist Corner cemetery (or perhaps the Beldingville cemetery.)
+Heber Honestman died on March 6, 1768, and is buried in an unmarked grave in the Baptist Corner cemetery in Ashfield (or perhaps the Beldingville cemetery.)

 Primary Source Entries for Heber Honestman